YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 $(Y|X) \sim N(BX,\sigma^2)$ , like LM.

-But this time we use shrinkage method in order to reduce variance & over fitting. so our minimizing function define as
+But this time I use shrinkage method in order to reduce variance & over fitting. so our minimizing function define as

 $RSS+ \lambda {\Sigma}_{j=1}^p |\beta_j|$

 when $p=length( \beta)$ and $\lambda$ is a hyper parameter.

-This time, we need to set our hipper parameter, $\lambda$ that lead to the minimum mean cross-validated error\*
+This time, I need to set our hipper parameter, $\lambda$ that lead to the minimum mean cross-validated error\*

 <font size="2"> \*[see